About this course

 15 minutes questions and answers

 When you’ve been devastated by a sociopath, rebuilding your life starts with taking care of you.
-Learn to focus on your own needs and create a self-care routine by setting boundaries; reducing stress and moving towards physical, emotional and spiritual health.
+Learn to focus on your own needs and create a self-care for survivors routine by setting boundaries; reducing stress and moving towards physical, emotional and spiritual health.